emrgnt-cmplxty/fermi/docs/docs/3.tutorials/nfts/js/8-marketplace.md

 ### Storage management model {#storage-management-model}

 Next, let's talk about the storage management model chosen for this contract.
-On the NFT contract, users attached $Axion to the calls that needed storage paid for.
-For example, if someone was minting an NFT, they would need to attach `x` amount of Axion to cover the cost of storing the data on the contract.
+On the NFT contract, users attached $Fermi to the calls that needed storage paid for.
+For example, if someone was minting an NFT, they would need to attach `x` amount of Fermi to cover the cost of storing the data on the contract.

 On this marketplace contract, however, the storage model is a bit different.
-Users will need to deposit $Axion onto the marketplace to cover the storage costs.
-Whenever someone puts an NFT for sale, the marketplace needs to store that information which costs $Axion.
-Users can either deposit as much Axion as they want so that they never have to worry about storage again or they can deposit the minimum amount to cover 1 sale on an as-needed basis.
+Users will need to deposit $Fermi onto the marketplace to cover the storage costs.
+Whenever someone puts an NFT for sale, the marketplace needs to store that information which costs $Fermi.
+Users can either deposit as much Fermi as they want so that they never have to worry about storage again or they can deposit the minimum amount to cover 1 sale on an as-needed basis.

 You might be thinking about the scenario when a sale is purchased.
 What happens to the storage that is now being released on the contract?
 This is why we've introduced a storage withdrawal function.
 This allows users to withdraw any excess storage that is not being used.
 Let's go through some scenarios to understand the logic.
-The required storage for 1 sale is 0.01 Axion on the marketplace contract.
+The required storage for 1 sale is 0.01 Fermi on the marketplace contract.

 **Scenario A**

 - Benji wants to list his NFT on the marketplace but has never paid for storage.
-- He deposits exactly 0.01 Axion using the `storage_deposit` method.
+- He deposits exactly 0.01 Fermi using the `storage_deposit` method.
 This will cover 1 sale.
 - He lists his NFT on the marketplace and is now using up 1 out of his prepaid 1 sales and has no more storage left.
 If he were to call `storage_withdraw`, nothing would happen.
 - Dorian loves his NFT and quickly purchases it before anybody else can.
 This means that Benji's sale has now been taken down (since it was purchased) and Benji is using up 0 out of his prepaid 1 sales.
-In other words, he has an excess of 1 sale or 0.01 Axion.
+In other words, he has an excess of 1 sale or 0.01 Fermi.
-- Benji can now call `storage_withdraw` and will be transferred his 0.01 Axion back.
+- Benji can now call `storage_withdraw` and will be transferred his 0.01 Fermi back.
 On the contract's side, after withdrawing, he will have 0 sales paid for and will need to deposit storage before trying to list anymore NFTs.

 **Scenario B**

 - Dorian owns one hundred beautiful NFTs and knows that he wants to list all of them.
 - To avoid having to call `storage_deposit` everytime he wants to list an NFT, he calls it once.
-Since Dorian is a baller, he attaches 10 Axion which is enough to cover 1000 sales.
-He now has an excess of 9 Axion or 900 sales.
+Since Dorian is a baller, he attaches 10 Fermi which is enough to cover 1000 sales.
+He now has an excess of 9 Fermi or 900 sales.
-- Dorian needs the 9 Axion for something else but doesn't want to take down his 100 listings.
-Since he has an excess of 9 Axion, he can easily withdraw and still have his 100 listings.
-After calling `storage_withdraw` and being transferred 9 Axion, he will have an excess of 0 sales.
+- Dorian needs the 9 Fermi for something else but doesn't want to take down his 100 listings.
+Since he has an excess of 9 Fermi, he can easily withdraw and still have his 100 listings.
+After calling `storage_withdraw` and being transferred 9 Fermi, he will have an excess of 0 sales.

 With this behavior in mind, the following two functions outline the logic.